melezhik/SparrowCI/README.md

 ## Init blocks

-Init blocks allow to write some task initialization code that would be executed before main task code (defined at `code` section ) is executed.
+Init blocks allow to write some task initialization code that will be executed before main task code (defined at `code` section).

-Main purpose of init blocks is to run subtasks, however one run any code within init block:
+The main purpose of init blocks is to run subtasks, however any code could be used within init block:

 ```yaml
 - tasks: